 African stop-over sites

-All four of the Cuckoos that crossed the Sahara did so from previously unknown stopover sites in Ghana and Ivory Coast to Algeria.
+All of our Cuckoos have crossed the Sahara each spring from previously unknown stopover sites in West Africa.
 It had been formerly supposed that Cuckoos crossed the Sahara in a mammoth flight direct from their wintering locations all the way to North Africa or southern Europe, so this stopover was highly unexpected.
 Understanding more about the location of important stop-over sites could be another crucial part of the conservation of this species.

 The Cuckoos followed so far take a different return route to the UK than the one they followed on their outward autumn migration.
 No matter which route they take south, whether it be via Spain, Italy or further east, all the Cuckoos head to West Africa to make the return crossing over the Sahara Desert to Europe.
 This information suggests that there are good reasons why Cuckoos visit west Africa on their way back and this is another important aspect of their journey which could prove a pinch point in their success.

 Speed of spring migration